Frequently Asked Questions

 • Attire guidelines

 • Daytime: Casual clothing with comfortable walking shoes is appropriate for your selected tours and activities and the GEM Club Business Meeting.
+GEM Club winners and hosts should wear team jerseys to the Business Meeting on Friday morning.

 • Currency/credit cards

-• Although American Express, Visa and Mastercard are widely accepted, you will need cash for taxis and tips; therefore, we suggest you bring a small amount of cash to change into Argentine pesos onsite.
+• Although American Express, Visa and Mastercard are widely accepted, we recommend you have a small amount of cash for taxis and tips.

 • Before traveling, notify your credit card company of your trip to avoid fraud alerts or transaction holds.
 Some businesses may have a minimum charge requirement for card payments, so carrying more than one form of payment is advisable.